flash3780/blueturtlelabs.org/README.md

 blueturtlelabs.org
 ==================

-This is a repository for the blueturtlelabs website, a space for crowdsourcing open stirling engine development.
+This is a repository for the blueturtlelabs website, a space for crowdsourcing open designs for the benefit of humanity.